-Slaters was a successful restaurant chain from the Victorian era until the 1950s.
-It became one of the largest catering companies in the world.
+Slaters became one of the largest catering companies in the world.

-Slaters became a limited company in 1889.
+Slaters became a limited company from 1889.
 Outlets were located around central London, with a flagship restaurant in Piccadilly.
-The target audience was the middle classes.
+The restaurants targeted the upper middle and lower upper class markets.

-In 1901 the firm sold its ice cream business to Carlo Gatti & Stevenson Ltd.
+The loss-making ice cream business was sold to Carlo Gatti & Stevenson Ltd in 1901.